 An explanation of the planned use of funds (up to 1,000 €)

-In the spring of 2015, Cologne Business School (CBS) in cooperation with the Dr. Jürgen Meyer Foundation awarded the Ethics and Sustainability Award for the fourth time.
+In the spring of 2015, CBS International Business School in cooperation with the Dr. Jürgen Meyer Foundation awarded the Ethics and Sustainability Award for the fourth time.
 Students submitted scientific papers such as Bachelor and Master theses as well as social projects in the areas of sustainability and corporate social responsibility.
 The award ceremony took place as a part of the IHK event series – Sustainability and Economic Success.
 CBS President Prof. Dr. Elisabeth Fröhlich and the Chairman of the Dr. Jürgen Meyer Foundation, Mr. Rechtsanwalt Rüdiger Winkler presented the prizes.